 “Impressive,” she sang.
 “Few can conjure such powerful attacks of their own blood.
 But I wonder, then.
 What should you do were you to be driven onto the defensive by an opponent you knew you had no hope of conquering?”

 The question barely had time to sit in the air.
 She again shattered his hemocrysts into plumes of blood unbound by gravity.
 A wound drew itself along her porcelain-white wrist, and a ruby blossom unfolded.
 It took only a fraction of a moment for the blood to form a crystalline blade in her hand.
 And then she was moving, devilishly fast, nearly immaterial, prancing from side to side and closing in on Ethan.

 The panic receded in a single moment of supreme oneness with his fate.
 He felt the movement of blood in the air and bade it come to him.
 He shifted to the side and leapt laterally.
 Hemocrysts and loose droplets alike fell toward him, collapsing into the blade of the Black Viscountess.
-She appeared as if from a wall of crimson smoke, her strike deflected by a ringing blow from a hail of crystals.
+She appeared as if from a wall of crimson smoke, her strike deflected by a ringing blow from the hail of crystals.

 Only to find that she had receded half the hall away when the attack should have pierced her.

 “Magnificent,” she boomed.
 “This is not a man whose convictions are bought and sold for scrip!”
 She swept her arm, and from thin air there appeared two whirling scythes of blood.

 The spinning blades dove toward him, but his own blood reacted in the blink of an eye, again lancing through the air and clashing with the woman’s weapons.
 Hemocryst ground against hemocryst.
 It took the entirety of his willpower to keep his own blades from cracking under the assault.